MariusLotz/Explainable_AI/README.md

 ## Overview

-Welcome to the "project whatever" repository!
+Welcome to the "Explainable_AI" repository!
 This project features a minimal binary classification model with an integrated Attention layer.
 This implementation is designed for rapid experimentation and is not intended for production use.
 It serves as a tool to explore the behavior of the Attention matrix and attention-based embedding for simple toy problems.

 ## Features